anishkumar-321/Concepts/good-parctises-for-software-development.md

-# Good Practices of Software Development
+# Good Practises of Software Development

 ## Which points were new to you?